isomerpages/moe-greenridgepri/_partners-in-education/Student ICON (Google Classroom).md

 **Q6.
 I receive the following message: “Your account is temporarily locked to prevent unauthorized use..
 What should I do?**

-You can request to reset via the school's [SLS/Student ICON Account Password Reset Form](https://form.gov.sg/6125b8165dda700012951c3f).
+You can request to reset via the school's  <a href="https://form.gov.sg/6125b8165dda700012951c3f" target="_blank">SLS/Student ICON Account Password Reset Form</a>.

 <b><u>Resources</u></b>